TierTheTora/ez-compiler/README.md

 <img src="./ico.png" style="width: 100px;">

 ## Requirements
-- Any linux distro
+- Any unix based system
-- The NASM Compiler
+- A NASM Compiler
-- The C++ Compiler
+- A C++ Compiler
 ### If you don't have a NASM Compiler or a C++ Compiler:
 Do
 ```sh